MyScript/myscript-text-web/README.md

 ## Contribute

-If you wish to contribute to myscript-text-web, feel free to fork it, fire `bower install` and use [polyserve](https://github.com/PolymerLabs/polyserve) as an HTTP server.
-The demo page (in `demo` directory) can help you make your first experimentation.
+If you wish to contribute to myscript-text-web, feel free to fork it!
 Please sign our [Contributor License Agreement](CONTRIBUTING.md) before submitting your pull request.

 ## Share your feedback

 Made a cool app with myscript-text-web?
-We would love to hear about it!
+We would love to hear about you!

-We plan to showcase apps, so let us know by writing to [myapp@myscript.com](mailto://myapp@myscript.com)
+We’re planning to showcase apps using it so let us know by sending a quick mail to [myapp@myscript.com](mailto://myapp@myscript.com)

 ## License